Training Adaptive Reconstruction Networks for Blind Inverse Problems: Introduction

 \section{Introduction}

-The primary contribution of this paper is the design of model-based neural networks to solve \emph{families} of blind linear inverse problems.
-Many sensing devices like cameras, magnetic resonance imaging (MRI) or computerized tomography (CT) systems measure a signal $\xb\in \C^N$ through a linear operator $\Ab(\thetab) \in \C^{M\times N}$.
-The parameter $\thetab\in \R^P$ characterizes the sensing operator.
-For instance, it can encode the point spread function in image deblurring, the projection angles in CT or the Fourier sampling locations in MRI.
+The primary contribution of this paper is the design of model-based neural networks to solve \emph{families} of blind inverse problems.
+Many sensing devices like cameras, Magnetic Resonance Imaging (MRI) or Computerized Tomography (CT) systems measure a signal $\xz\in \K^N$ through a linear operator $\Az(\thetaz) \in \K^{M\times N}$ with $\K= \R$ or $\K=\C$.
+The parameter $\thetaz\in \R^P$ characterizes the sensing operator.
+For instance, it can encode the point spread function in image deblurring, the projection angles in CT or the Fourier sampling locations and coil sensitivities in MRI.
 This leads to measurements of the form:

-where $\Pc:\C^M\to \C^M$ is a perturbation (e.g. additive Gaussian noise, quantization).
-A model based inverse problem consists in recovering an estimate $\hat \xb$ of $\xb$ from $\yb$ and $\Ab(\thetab)$.
-If the parameter $\thetab$ is unknown, then we speak of a blind inverse problem.

-In this paper, we focus on neural network based reconstruction.
+where $\Pc:\K^M\to \K^M$ is a perturbation (e.g. additive Gaussian noise, quantization).
+A model-based inverse problem solver constructs an estimate $\hat \xz$ of $\xz$ from $\yz$ and $\Az(\thetaz)$.
+If the parameter $\thetaz$ is unknown, then we speak of a blind inverse problem.
+In this paper, we focus on neural network based reconstructions.
 We consider mappings of the form: